 Each analysis section is continuously updated as new data becomes available.
 The main highlights are:

-There are many complete genomes (over 1,000 in GISAID) but only a handful of raw sequencing read datasets.
+There are many complete genomes but only a handful of raw sequencing read datasets.
 We provide lists of raw read accessions for Illumina and ONT.
 These lists are updated daily.
-There are 397 sites showing intra-host variation across 33 samples (with frequencies between 5% and 95%).
-Twenty nine samples have fixed differences at 39 sites from the published reference.
-Variant lists and VCF files are updated daily.
+There are 4,899 distinct variable sites showing intra-host variation across 1,093 samples (with frequencies between 5% and 100%) from 28 studies representing 24 geographic locations.
+Variant lists and VCF files are updated as new data comes in.
 Intra-host polymorphisms may reveal sites affecting the pathogenicity of the virus.

 Which positions in the SARS-CoV-2 genome may be subject to positive selection (involved in adaptation), or negative selection (conserved during evolution)?
 We are using comparative evolutionary techniques to run daily analyses identify potential candidates using genomes from GISAID.
 At present, ~5 genomic positions may merit further investigation because they may be subject to diversifying positive selection.
 See live results presented as continuously updated notebooks.